President Trump Responds To New York City’s Plan To Paint ‘Black Lives Matter’ In Front Of Trump Tower

-President Donald Trump responded on Twitter Wednesday to New York City Mayor Bill de Blasio’s plan to paint the words “Black Lives Matter” on the pavement on 5th Avenue in front of Trump Tower, The New York Daily News reported.
+On Wednesday, President Donald Trump responded via Twitter to New York City Mayor Bill de Blasio’s plan to paint the words “Black Lives Matter” on the pavement on 5th Avenue in front of Trump Tower, the New York Daily News reported.
 The plan was initially announced a week ago.

 “[Trump] will get a message that he still doesn’t understand.
-Maybe seeing it outside his doorstep will help him get the point,” he said.
+Maybe seeing it outside his doorstep will help him get the point,” de Blasio said.

-He also noted that the work will be completed within a matter of days.
+He also noted the work will be completed within a matter of days.

 He also noted the juxtaposition of the city’s plan to reduce funding from the police force and the plan to paint the message on the street, which he said would be “expensive.”